t-iuy987/venturedata_task/README.md

 And then into Avro format.
 *Avro is a row-oriented format suitable for certain downstream systems or integrations.* It uses `fastavro` and a predefined Avro schema, `avro_schema.json`.

+**XLSX format:** I can totally reuse my current pipeline to produce an XLSX file since I’m already working with pandas DataFrames.
+After I’ve combined and cleaned my Parquet data, I just export it to Excel using `df.to_excel()`.

+However, compared to Parquet or Avro, Excel is nowhere near as efficient. *Parquet and Avro are designed for big data, fast querying, compression, and schema evolution* while XLSX is heavier and can be slow to open with huge datasets.
+This happend to me when I tried cnverting my dataframe to excel.
+I had to switch to CSV due to large size.
+So, if my colleague wants millions of rows, performance might be a concern.
+But if he’s just doing familiar Excel tricks on a smaller sample it’s totally fine.

 ### Queries